-Click play below to experience ClinkNOORD Amsterdam!
+Click play above to experience ClinkNOORD Amsterdam!

 It’s no secret for fans of my Facebook page that I have been a little overexcited over the last week as I flew to Amsterdam to witness the opening of the new ClinkNOORD.